czhengjuarez/quality-floor-checklist/README.md

 ### Prerequisites
 - Node.js 16+ and npm
-- Firebase account (for your own deployment)
+- Cloudflare account (for your own deployment)
-- Cloudflare account (for Workers deployment)

 ### Installation